IGHTello/TelloDroneLib/Documentation/protocol.md

   }
   ```
 * 84 - Command: Take Off[§](#-standard-response)
 * 85 - Command: Land Drone[§](#-standard-response).
-Has one byte of command data which is some kind of flag (TODO meaning, something to do with auto landing?)
+Has one byte of command data which is 0 for landing and 1 for canceling an existing landing request.
 * 86 - Drone Info: Flight Data.
 Sent from the drone periodically, has three forms, depending on the packet size:
   ```c
   struct flight_data {